-In 2011, California voters passes Assembly Bill 109 (AB 109), known as “realignment.”
-The effect of this bill was to divert people convicted of certain classes of less serious felonies from the Department of Corrections (state prison) to local county jails.
-However, realignment does not change how things work for serious crimes, violent crimes or sex crimes.
+However, realignment does not change how things work for more serious felonies, violent felonies or major sex crimes.
 People convicted of these offenses will still be eligible for state prison.

 AB 109 remains the subject of significant controversy, a controversy intensified by the February 20, 2017 shooting death of Whittier Police officer Keith Boyer.
-As a consequence of realignment, the suspect in that case was on locally supervised probation rather than the more stringent jurisdiction of the Department of Corrections.
+As a consequence of realignment, the suspect in that case was on locally supervised probation rather than the more stringent jurisdiction of the Department of Corrections and Rehabilitation.

 - 1. What is realignment AB 109 in California?